Homebrew/.github/CODE_OF_CONDUCT.md

 Overall, we're good to each other.
 We contribute to this community not because we have to, but because we want to.
 If we remember that, these guidelines will come naturally.

-## Diversity
+# Diversity
 The Homebrew community welcomes and encourages participation by everyone.
 Our community is based on mutual respect, tolerance, and encouragement, and we are working to help each other live up to these principles.
 We want our community to be more diverse: whoever you are, and whatever your background, we welcome you.

 We have created this diversity statement because we believe that a diverse Homebrew community is stronger and more vibrant.
 A diverse community where people treat each other with respect has more potential contributors and more sources for ideas.

-Although our official diversity statement is designed to be as inclusive as possible, we recognize that discrimination is more often based on specific traits.
+Although our diversity statement is designed to be as inclusive as possible, we recognise that discrimination is more often based on specific traits.
 Age, culture, ethnicity, gender identity or expression, national origin, physical or mental ability, political opinions, race, religion, sex, sexual orientation, socioeconomic background, and sub-cultural association are a few examples of these.
 We are dedicated to accepting and assisting people irrespective of these or any other characteristics.

-## Attribution
+# Attribution
 This code of conduct is heavily based on the [Python Community Code of Conduct](https://www.python.org/psf/codeofconduct/) and the [Python Diversity Statement](https://www.python.org/community/diversity/).